 VI.
 To evaluate the expression of tumor-specific biomarkers before and after treatment.

-VI.
+VII.
 To evaluate the impact of study interventions on patient-reported quality of life (PR-QOL).

 OUTLINE: Patients are randomized to 1 of 2 treatment arms.